Illinois House of Representatives

 The Illinois House of Representatives is the lower house of the Illinois General Assembly.
 The body was created by the first Illinois Constitution adopted in 1818.
-The House under the current constitution as amended in 1980 consists of 118 representatives elected from individual legislative districts for two-year terms with no limits; redistricted every 10 years, based on the 2010 U.S. census each representative represents approximately 108,734 people.
+The House under the constitution as amended in 1980 consists of 118 representatives elected from individual legislative districts for two-year terms with no limits; redistricted every 10 years, based on the 2010 U.S. census each representative represents approximately 108,734 people.

 The house has the power to pass bills and impeach Illinois officeholders.
 Lawmakers must be at least 21 years of age and a resident of the district in which they serve for at least two years.

-President Abraham Lincoln began his career in politics in the Illinois House of Representatives.

 History

 The Illinois General Assembly was created by the first Illinois Constitution adopted in 1818.
 The candidates for office split into political parties in the 1830s, initially as the Democratic and Whig parties, until the Whig candidates reorganized as Republicans in the 1850s.

 Abraham Lincoln began his political career in the Illinois House of Representatives as a member of the Whig party in 1834.
 He served there until 1842.
 Although Republicans held the majority of seats in the Illinois House after 1860, in the next election it returned to the Democrats.
 The Democratic Party-led legislature worked to frame a new state constitution that was ultimately rejected by voters After the 1862 election, the Democratic-led Illinois House of Representatives passed resolutions denouncing the federal government's conduct of the war and urging an immediate armistice and peace convention, leading the Republican governor to suspend the legislature for the first time in the state's history.
 In 1864, Republicans swept the state legislature and at the time of Lincoln's assassination at Ford's Theater, Illinois stood as a solidly Republican state.

 State House of Representatives elected through Cumulative voting from 1870 to 1980.
 The use of that system was meant to secure a degree of representation for minority blacks and the non-dominant party through use of multi-member districts and special type of multiple voting.

 From 1870 to 1980, Illinois's lower house had several unique features: